 If you had renters insurance, you could file a claim with your insurance company to get reimbursement or replacement for your damaged items.
 After investigating the incident, your insurer would provide a settlement that you could use to replace the damaged items with new ones.
 The loss of use coverage in your renters policy could also pay for temporary housing if the fire leaves your home uninhabitable.

 What does renters insurance cover?

 Most renters insurance policies cover personal property, liability, medical expenses, and loss of use.
 Here’s what each coverage applies to:

-Personal property insurance covers the belongings in your home or apartment, including furniture, clothing, decor, and small appliances.
+Personal property insurance covers the belongings in your home or apartment, including furniture, clothing, decor, electronics, and small appliances.

 Liability insurance covers your legal and financial responsibility in third-party claims of bodily injury or property damage.

 If someone gets injured in your home, medical expenses coverage will pay for some of their medical bills, whether or not you were responsible for the incident.